BeshoyAtef/EvoAPI_Install_Script/README.md

 # EvoAPI_Install_Script
-Bash script para instalação do Docker Compose e da Evolution API no Ubuntu.
+Bash script for installing Docker Compose and the Evolution API on Ubuntu.

-PRE-REQUISITO: PARA UTILIZAR ESSES SCRIPTS, VOCÊ JÁ DEVE TER UMA ENTRADA DE DNS APONTANDO SUBDOMINIO.DOMINIO.COM.BR PARA O ENDEREÇO DO SEU SERVIDOR DA EVOLUTION API.
+PREREQUISITE: TO USE THESE SCRIPTS, YOU MUST ALREADY HAVE A DNS ENTRY POINTING SUBDOMINIO.DOMINIO.COM.BR TO THE ADDRESS OF YOUR EVOLUTION API SERVER.

-**Intruções para utilização desses scripts **
+**Instructions for using these scripts **

-1 - Crie uma pasta em seu diretório /home/user com o nome de evo e entre nela;
+1 - Create a folder in your /home/user directory with the name evo and enter it;

 cd /home/user